 Or the objection officer doesn’t get your point of view and rejects your objection.
 Now that you got a decision – even though it isn’t the one you wanted – you can appeal.
 Not a minute before.
 No decision, no appeal.

-If the ATO seems to be fishing or delaying the objection review, consider gaining a default rejection so you can bring the dispute quickly to the next stage (s14 ZYA TAA 1953).
-This also called serving a s14 ZYA notice.
+If the ATO seems to be fishing or delaying the objection review, consider gaining a default rejection so you can bring the dispute quickly to the next stage, ie appeal (s14 ZYA TAA 1953).
+This is also called serving a s14 ZYA notice.

 Who do you appeal to?
 Appealing to the Australian Administrative Tribunal (AAT) rather than the Federal Court has many advantages.